sophoah/explorer-v2-devops/README.md

 ```

 ## setup vault pass
 edit `.vaultpass` file.
-Ask Soph for the pass and uncomment the line in ansible.cfg
+Ask Soph for the pass and uncomment the line in ansible.cfg for local deployment

 ## edit hosts file in vault
 ```bash